Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 1. Note the approach altitude above MSL.
 2. Subtract the approach altitude MSL from the RIP altitude above MSL.
-3. Subtract the resulting value found in b from the approach altitude.
+3. Subtract the resulting value found in 2. from the approach altitude.

 The resulting value is used for the target altitude value, and the pilot flies the planned approach attitude during the target freeze and insert operations as